gstripling/stripling_machine_learning_resources/next - Copy.md

 The model then presents a table, as shown here. https://gemini.google.com/corp/app/aa1a7acccc4d110e

+####Prompt: Create the Generative AI Curriculum for the QA Inspector.
 ```
 Create the Generative AI curriculum for Cora, the QA Inspector.
 ```
+####Prompt: Suggest a Course Title, Create the course objectives, slides, image for the slides, and speaker notes.
 ```
 Yes.
 Suggest a course title and using that title, create the course objectives, slides, image for slides, and speaker notes.
 ```